Who Wears Scleral Lenses?

 Ready to get fitted for scleral lenses or need more information?
 Schedule a consultation with Dr. Howard Dolman and we’ll help find the best solution to treat your condition.
-Contact The Dolman Scleral Lens Centre Scleral Lens and Keratoconus Center today and let us help you get the proper care and visual clarity you deserve.
+Contact Dolman Scleral Lens Centre today and let us help you get the proper care and visual clarity you deserve.

 Our practice serves patients from Kitchener & Waterloo region, Cambridge, Guelph, and Stratford, Ontario and surrounding communities.